arcus-azure/arcus.scripting/docs/preview/03-Features/powershell/azure-integration-account.md

 -CertificateType 'Public' `
 -CertificatesFolder "C:\Certificates" `
 -ArtifactsPrefix 'dev-'
-# Uploading certificate 'dev-MyFirstCertificate.cer' into the Azure Integration Account 'my-integration-account'
 # Certificate 'dev-MyFirstCertificate.cer' has been uploaded into the Azure Integration Account 'my-integration-account'
-# ----------
-# Uploading certificate 'dev-MySecondCertificate.cer' into the Azure Integration Account 'my-integration-account'
 # Certificate 'dev-MySecondCertificate.cer' has been uploaded into the Azure Integration Account 'my-integration-account'
-# ----------
 ```

 Uploading a *single private certificate* into an Integration Account.